miguecrea/GPP_Research/README.md

-# Group and Formation movement in RTS games
+# Group And Formation Movement In RTS Games
 In my research I will be using techniques like flocking and steering behaviors.